AbhaySingh-ml/cnn-cat-v-dog/README.md

-# 🐶🐱 CNN Cat vs Dog Classificatio
+# 🐶🐱 CNN Cat vs Dog Classification

 ## 📘 Overview
 This project demonstrates a **Convolutional Neural Network (CNN)** model built to classify images of **cats and dogs**.